-Prosthodontics is the specialized field of dentistry concerned with diagnosing, planning and executing restorative and cosmetic treatments.
-Dentists who choose to specialize in prosthodontics must complete three or four more years of dedicated training following dental school.
+Prosthodontics is the specialized field of dentistry concerned with diagnosing, planning and executing complex restorative and cosmetic treatment.

 - Creation of partial or full sets of dentures.

 - Desire to whiten the teeth or improve the aesthetics of the smile.

 - Filling gaps created by one or more missing teeth.

 - Interest in dental implants.

 Prosthodontic treatments are designed to be functional, long lasting and pleasing to the eye.
 These procedures can only be completed on generally healthy teeth.
 Issues like gum disease need to be controlled before prosthodontic treatments can begin.

 There are an ever-increasing number of hi-tech prosthodontic treatments available including the following: